Azure/azure-devops-cli-extension/samples/format-output.md

 # Output formats for Azure Devops CLI commands

 The output formats are inherited from Azure CLI.
-You can set the default outpiut value by running following command.
+You can set the default output format value by running following command.
 ```
 az configure
 ```